Cultural Arts & Heritage Internships in Valencia

 - Administrative tasks for operational support

 Spanish language proficiency is not a requirement to join.
-However, interns should expect that a language barrier can still be encountered.
+However, interns should expect that a language barrier can still be encountered to a certain extent.
 Interns should be prepared for the very natural and normal frustration of not always understanding what is being said around them.
 Come prepared and willing to surmount a language barrier (and ask for help when needed), as opposed to being intimidated by it.

-Bear in mind that internships in Spain include five introductory Spanish language lessons, which are provided during the orientation period.
+This internship includes five complimentary Spanish language lessons, which must be scheduled within the first two weeks of the internship.
+These should be considered mandatory for anyone who is not already a fluent Spanish speaker.
 Any additional Spanish language lessons must be coordinated and paid for separately.
 We encourage all interns to take advantage of the opportunity to learn some Spanish skills during their program (or develop their existing vocabulary).